RaffaelW/SortVisualizer/README.md

 # SortVisualizer
 ## Description
-An Android application that visualizes sorting algorithms
+SortVisualizer is an Android application that visualizes how sorting algorithms work.

 ## Currently implemented algorithms:
 + InsertionSort